China's Ai Weiwei takes inspiration from milk scandal

 BEIJING Dissident Chinese artist Ai Weiwei has taken inspiration from fears in China about milk safety for his latest work of art, a huge map of China made out of milk powder tins appearing at an exhibition in Hong Kong which opens on Friday.

-Ai, whose 81-day detention in 2011 sparked an international outcry, has regularly criticized the government for what he sees as its flouting of the rule of law and the rights of citizens.
+Ai, whose 81-day detention in 2011 sparked an international outcry, has regularly criticised the government for what he sees as its flouting of the rule of law and the rights of citizens.

 His new work is a made of more than 1,800 large tins of milk powder from seven popular brands, laid out on a Hong Kong gallery floor in the shape of a huge map of China.